Severin Leopoldus Løvenskiold

-Severin (Søren) Leopoldus Løvenskiold (31 December 1719 - 9 April 1776) was a Norwegian-Danish timber merchant abd labndowner.
+Severin (Søren) Leopoldus Løvenskiold (31 December 1719 - 9 April 1776) was a Norwegian-Danish timber merchant and landowner.
 In 1763, he was created a baron of Løvenborg (with Vognserup).
 He and his wife Magdalene Charlotte Hedevig Løvenskiold belonged to the circle around Andreas Peter Bernstorff.
 They were the parents of Michael Herman Løvenskiold.

 Early life and education

 Løvenskiold was born 31 December 1719 Bjørntved, Norway.
 He was the son of konferensråd Herman Leopoldus (1677-1750) and Kirsten Sørensdatter Brinck (død 1736).
 The father's first wife was Inger Halvorsdatter Borse (1677-1714).
 His father had made a fortune in the timber and iron industry.
 In the late 1730s, he moved to Denmark where he bought the estates Aggersvold (1837) and Birkholm (1838).
 Løvenskiold's elder half brother Herman Leopoldus Jr. remained in Norway.
 Løvenskiold's father and his two sons were ennobled by letters patent in 1739.

 Løvenskiold served in the Royal Life Guard on Foot from in 1738 to 1745 with rank of lieutenant reformé.